 Are you looking for something new, a different kind of experience?
 Unusual scientific discoveries?
 Come with us to a museum that is NOT like the others!
 Here it’s an open book on medicine and science over the last 300 years.
 Welcome to the School of Naval Medicine at Rochefort!

 The School of Naval Medicine will be celebrating its 300th birthday in 2022.
 Make a note in your diaries!
 The anniversary will throw even more light on this amazing site that enabled research to advance by leaps and bounds.
 It was in fact on 5th February 1722 that the Marine Royale opened this school with the aim of training the surgeons on board warships – a world first!

-In 1788, it moved to a building in the maritime hospital of Rochefort, itself particularly innovative for the time, organised rather like a teaching hospital of today.
+In 1788, it moved to a building in the maritime hospital of Rochefort.
+Itself is particularly innovative for the time.
+It organized rather like a teaching hospital of today.
 The school enabled meteoric advances in medicine, surgery, pharmacy but also in the domains of ethnography and natural sciences.

 Our exciting forthcoming programme includes anatomical and natural science collections, exhibitions and study days!
 See you soon J

 But if you can’t wait until 2022, the School of Naval Medicine is home to a temporary exhibition of two contemporary artists, Anaïs Marion and Aurélien Bambagioni.
 Their works are integrated with the heart of the collections, dialoguing with the site, and thus enriching the experience of your visit.

 To discover all its secrets, the School of Naval Medicine offers two guided visits.

 The first (Essentielle) lasts 45 mins and takes in the library and the collections in a fun but educative manner.
 It’s perfect for families and the visit of the heart of the history of medicine may well inspire future vocations!